 Current research and publishing projects are along the following themes:

 As the scientific understanding and social impact of ecology develops, environmentalism is as important as and more relevant than it ever was.
 Yet, contemporary theories of environmental value are inadequate for at least one of two reasons: either they fail to offer a sufficient scope, or they fail to offer metaethical justification sufficient for application in policy and practice.
 In response, I work to develop a critical taxonomy of contemporary moral theories against these two criteria and then propose and critique a novel and scientifically-grounded theory of environmental value that extends moral considerability to all living things.
 This theory is based on a biosemiotic theory of meaning.
-For the full abstract from my dissertation project, click here.
-Several other articles, presentations, and teaching goals develop from this theme.
+Several articles, presentations, and teaching goals develop from this theme.

 I see the moral theory as important insofar it helps us better understanding how ethics is applied to practical ends.
 I work on historical and conceptual projects related to Aldo Leopold's Land Ethic, Jakob von Uexkull's Umwelt theory and American Indian ecological thought.
 Central to each is the relationship between ethics and science, especially the conservation sciences.
 My work in and among soundscape ecology focuses explictly on this intersection.
 I lead an interdisciplinary team of graduate students in studying the nature and value of soundscapes as they relate both human/cultural and nonhuman experiences.

 Semiosis and Value

 Semiotics, the study of signification, is a broad reaching discipline indebted to the work of American pragmatist C.S.
 Peirce.
 My interest in semiotics is two-fold.
 I am firstly interested in the developing project of biosemiotics and have written and spoken broadly about the scope and justification of semiosis in the natural world, with a focus on unpacking normative implications.
 I am secondly interested in the conceptual work of semiotics, developing projects related to C.S.
 Peirce, Jakob von Uexkull, and Jean Baudrillard.
 In my published work, I have applied semiotic analysis and framing to topics of sentience, ecology, and terrorism.